 Marsha has been a guiding force at Green Mountain at Fox Run since 1986.
 In addition to overseeing a professional program that helps women establish sustainable approaches to healthy living, she is a respected thought leader when it comes to managing eating, emotions and weight.
 She has been a voice of reason for the last three decades in helping people move away from diets, an area in which she is personally as well as professionally versed.

-ALAN H. WAYLER
+ALAN H. WAYLER, PHD

-Executive Director & Co-Owner
+Vice President & Co-Owner